population-research/uganda-covid/paper/uganda_covid_wber_publication.md

   There were substantial decreases in income from various sources---including agriculture, non-farm businesses, and wage employment---contributing to the heightened food insecurity.
-  Notably, agricultural households were less adversely affected, and there was significant switching to agricultural activities as a coping mechanism.
+  Notably, agricultural households were less adversely affected, and there was a significant switch to agricultural activities as a coping mechanism.
-  The other coping mechanisms that households typically rely on for idiosyncratic shocks, such as remittances and government assistance, failed, contributing to the sizeable increase in food insecurity.
+  The other coping mechanisms households typically rely on for idiosyncratic shocks, such as remittances and government assistance, failed, contributing to the sizeable increase in food insecurity.